The Evil Child/Good Child Dyad in Excalibur, The Sixth Sense, and The Good Son

 But how we tell the story is what is of importance.

-This anthropological, scientific viewpoint has been challenged by the mythopoetic, or Jungian view, touted first by Joseph Campbell.
-In this view Mordred or any character in the Arthurian narrative is a creation of mythic imagination, not necessarily rooted in an historical reality.
-While, there may be cause to suggest that a person such as Arthur or Guinevere did in fact exist in some form of the distant past, the cause of their presence in history is not inherent in their facticity, per se, but in the raw mythological power that they exert on the human imagination.
+This anthropological, scientific viewpoint has been challenged by the mythopoetic, or Jungian view touted first by Joseph Campbell.
+In this view, Mordred or any character in the Arthurian narrative is a creation of mythic imagination, not necessarily rooted in historical reality.
+While, there may be cause to suggest that a person such as Arthur or Guinevere did, in fact, exist in some form of the distant past, the cause of their presence in history is not inherent in their facticity, per se, but in the raw mythological power that they exert on the human imagination.

 Reinhard Kuhn, in his book Corruption in Paradise: The Child in Western Literature says that the evil child in literature stems from our fascination with innocence in the child and this innocence is corrupted by society (40-41).
 He says that evil children in books and films demonstrate “an insatiable appetite for even the most vulgar of such menacing children, and the viewing public has assured a similar success for the many films dealing with the same topic” (43-44).
 Kuhn remarks that the result of our fascination with corruption of childhood innocence has garnered a proliferation “of evil children on such a scale that one might fear it is they who will inherit the earth” (44).

 The Mordred-myth generates such evil children bent on destroying the father figure, the mother figure — in fact, the entire family.
 The incest theme is usually downplayed in these films and the villainy of the child is emphasized.
 These films tap into the archetype of the evil child that seems to fascinate modern audiences.
 It also presents us with a problematic binary.
-Especially when seen in context with the recent rhetoric of a “crisis of masculinity” that deems anything not of the virtuous norm is doubtful and should be expunged.
+Especially when seen in context with the recent rhetoric of a “crisis of masculinity” that deems anything not of the moral norm as suspect and thus should be expunged.